 According to Kolb, the exercise prepared the students for the challenges of leadership and benefitted the students’ community or profession of physical therapy.
 The projects culminated in a mock grant presentation on May 2.

-By Don Bowman
+Article by Don Bowman